Buy yourself a copy of The Sacred Harp, 1991 Edition songbook:

 the best collection of sacred songs, hymns, odes, and anthems ever offered the singing public for general use.

 Also available from the Sacred Harp Publishing Company

 Edited by Joseph Stephen James.
 Centennial Edition edited by Jesse P. Karlsberg.
 Commemorative reprint of a much-loved 1911 historical edition of The Sacred Harp, with a new introduction on the book’s legacy and context.
 More info »

 By Warren Steel with Richard Hulan.
 The long-awaited companion to The Sacred Harp, tracing the sources of every tune and text in our songbook, from the work of B. F. White and E. J. King to the contributions by various composers to the 1991 edition.
 More info »

 By Chloe Webb.
-Curiosity about a tattered songbook, an 1869 edition of The Sacred Harp given to the author by her grandmother, sparked a quest to reconnect with Dumas family ancestors who composed, sang, & lived by the words of The Sacred Harp.
-Order »
+Curiosity about Webb’s grandmother’s tattered 1869 edition of The Sacred Harp songbook, sparked a quest to reconnect with Dumas family ancestors who composed, sang, and lived by the words of The Sacred Harp.
+More info »

 Read The Sacred Harp Publishing Company Newsletter

 The Newsletter features reports from Sacred Harp singings around the world, biographies of Sacred Harp singers, news, and other items.

 - “Introduction,” Jesse P. Karlsberg and Nathan Rees

 - “Come Sound His Praise Abroad: A Report on the First Germany Sacred Harp Convention,” Álvaro Witt Duarte